ethosdev/ethosdev.github.io/beacon-chain.md

 Optimal behavior rewards validators the most.

-Activation of the Beacon Chain requires at least 16,384 validators at genesis.
+The Beacon Chain genesis was on December 1 2020 with 21,063 validators.
 The number of validators can decrease with slashings or voluntary exits, or stakers can activate more.
-Many more validators are expected as the system ramps up to eth2 Phase 1 and beyond.
+Approaching 2 years, there are over 400,000 validators.

 The world's never had a scalable platform for _decentralized_ systems and applications before.
-If you're inspired to dive deeper, authoritative references are in [Ethereum 2.0 Specifications](https://github.com/ethereum/eth2.0-specs).
+If you're inspired to dive deeper, authoritative references are in [Ethereum Proof-of-Stake Consensus Specifications](https://github.com/ethereum/consensus-specs).
 It includes the Beacon Chain spec, links to other key resources, and issues with bounties.
-Currently, the _most pressing need_ is [**Peer-to-Peer Networking**](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/phase0/p2p-interface.md).
 Contribute or refer others to [challenges](https://notes.ethereum.org/@protolambda/ryNEqN0mL), ethresear.ch or the Ethereum Magician's forum, and be a part of making history!

 [Follow @josephch](https://twitter.com/josephch)
 <script defer="" src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>